xiaolong-li1/SparseAttnFunctions/README.md

 • Applications requiring efficient attention mechanisms for long sequences.

 ### TO DO
-• Try to do some compression on dim
+• Try to do some compression on head_dim